Society of Botanical Artists - Assignment 2

 Here is my final piece submitted.

-Part B of assignment 2 was stippling.
+My second piece was stippling.
 I have never stippled before.
 The art of stippling is something that is very fascinating to read and I suggest googling it when you have time.
 It is the placement of little tiny dots to form form and tone.
 The closer and heavier the dots create a darker more depth part of the painting and farther apart dots produce the highlights and lighter parts of the drawing.
 Below is my second submission of assignment 2.